CosmicSyntax/notes/rust/rs_variance.md

 Subtyping occurs in lifetimes in Rust.

 'big: 'small (big outlives small / big contains small)

-    'big is a subtype fo 'small
+    1. 'big is a subtype fo 'small
-        Think of: Cat is an Animal and more... 'big is 'small and more.
+    2. Think of: Cat is an Animal and more... 'big is 'small and more.

 If someone wants a reference for 'small, they mean a reference that lives at least 'small.
 So, it's ok to forget somethings lives 'big and just remember it lives 'small.
-Meowing dog happens when 'small is used when 'big, creating a danglig reference.
+Meowing dog happens when 'small is used when 'big actually needed, creating a dangling reference.

 Lifetime is not a type... so to apply liftime subtyping...

 ## Variance

-1. Type constructor (F<T>) -> any generic type with unbound arguments.
+Type constructor (F<T>) -> any generic type with unbound arguments.

-    Vec: type T
+    * Vec: type T
-    & and &mut: lifetime and pointer to type
+    * & and &mut: lifetime and pointer to type

-2. Three variance in Rust
+Three variance in Rust

-    Sub is subtype of Super
+    * Sub is subtype of Super
-    Sub: Super
+    * Sub: Super
-    'big: 'small
+    * 'big: 'small

     1. covariance
     2. contravariance